About Psychoeducational Evaluation Services in Atlanta, Georgia

 Will insurance cover the cost?

 Some plans cover psychoeducational evaluations when ordered by a physician or when there are certain referral questions.
+Comprehensive psychoeducational evaluations at CPEA start at $3,480.
+Learning and ADHD evaluations start at $1,440.
 Our team will work with you to discuss out-of-pocket estimates and provide documentation for any out-of-network benefits.

 How often should a child be re-evaluated?